Fresh unrest in Nigeria's Lagos after shooting of protesters - RFI

 "I cannot say who is involved in the shooting... definitely not the police.
 Soldiers have already spoken about this, they are denying their involvement," he said.

-The African Union on Thursday strongly condemned the violence and called on all parties to "privilege dialogue".

-The United Nations, European Union and Britain have all called for those responsible for the killings to be held responsible.
+But local authorities and rights groups said the attackers were members of the armed forces.

-The UN High Commissioner for Human Rights Michelle Bachelet said reports that lights were turned off and surveillance cameras removed at the scene before the attack suggested it was "premeditated, planned and coordinated".
+The UN High Commissioner for Human Rights Michelle Bachelet said reports that lights were turned off and surveillance cameras removed at the scene beforehand suggested it was "premeditated, planned and coordinated".

+Lagos governor Babajide Sanwo-Olu said during a live programme on ARISE TV on Thursday that the security cameras were still available and would be used to investigate the shooting.

+The International Criminal Court said it was "closely following the events around the current protests in Nigeria."

+"We have received information alleging crimes and are keeping a close eye on developments, in case violence escalates," prosecutor Fatou Bensouda said.

+The US, United Nations, European Union, African Union and Britain have all called for those responsible for the killings to be held responsible.

-Protests have been held in South Africa and London over the shooting, with a string of major celebrities throwing their weight behind the calls for justice.
+Protests have been held in South Africa, London, Paris and New York over the shooting, with major celebrities throwing their weight behind the calls for justice.

 © 2020 AFP